Skip to main content

 }

-2. Initialize Agora Client
+2. Initialize the Client/Room

-Create and configure the Agora client:
+Create and configure the client or room:

 async function initializeAgoraClient(credentials) {